c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

     sync:  .byte $00

 With this we should be able to play sids on any machine at a correct speed.

 Update song / author name
 -------------------------

-Perhaps the most tedious part of all the Player is to update the Names of the song and author.
+Perhaps the most tedious part of the Player is to update the song's and author's names.
 Let's see why:

 Bitmap mode works by cells.
 The screen is divided into: